What to Look for in a Landlord

 3. Research foreclosures

 While rare, a landlord might try to rent you a place that he or she no longer owns or never owned.
 If this happens, and you buy into it, you could lose your deposit—and your home!
+To further ensure the quality and safety of the property, consider a virtual inspection.
+It provides a convenient way to get a comprehensive overview of the property without the need for physical presence.

 To find out who actually owns the property, look into tax records.
 If you’re dealing with a property management company, research any recent foreclosures on their properties.
 If the company is in a poor standing with the bank, or filing for bankruptcy, this could mean the end of your lease.

 In conclusion, just as landlords should be careful when picking a tenant, you, the tenant, should be careful choosing where you call home—and whom you give your hard-earned money to.
+For those living in areas like Montreal, being vigilant about mold is essential.
+If you suspect any mold issues in your potential rental space, consider professional mold removal in Montreal before moving in.

 About Andrew Jabbour, the author: Over the last 5 years I have fine tuned my leadership, estimating, and development skills to get me where I am today as an estimate and Project Consultant Manager.
 Working with OGC has allowed me to achieve many of my personal goals including assisting clients as well as my team to create projects that are within our client’s budget as well as timeline.
 I am fascinated with the Tiny House Movement that is going on throughout North America and am actively doing research on it and hoping one client will want to incorporate this into a custom home build.